Helmy-Lab/CytoGateR/docs/faq.md

 1. **Check the documentation**: Review the relevant module documentation
 2. **Try the troubleshooting guide**: Many common issues have specific solutions
 3. **Contact the Helmy Lab**: Reach out for technical support or feature requests
-4. **Join the community**: Connect with other CytoVerse users for tips and advice
+4. **Join the community**: Connect with other CytoGateR users for tips and advice

 ### Feature Requests
 {: .label .label-purple }

-CytoVerse is actively developed.
+CytoGateR is actively developed.
 If you have suggestions for new features or improvements:

 - Contact the development team with detailed descriptions
 - Provide use cases for requested features